 As described in our history journal Pitt Water Chronicles Vol 2, the Pioneer Village is a collection of buildings on the Sorell School Farm that depict the life of the early settlers of Sorell.

 The driving force behind this outstanding educational facility is teacher and local historian Moya Sharpe, who celebrated 50 years of teaching in 2018.

 At a time when the risk benefits of nature-based outdoor education and experiential learning are being rediscovered worldwide, Moya Sharpe has been a leading example for decades.

-Moya inspires the joy of learning that has shone on the faces of students and families celebrating Heritage Day each May, with many former students who once dressed in period costume and danced with Miss Sharpe, watching on with pride as their own children performed.
+Moya inspired the joy of learning that has shone on the faces of students and families celebrating Heritage Day each May, with many former students who once dressed in period costume and danced with Miss Sharpe, watching on with pride as their own children performed.
 Heritage Day has been a long standing feature of the Sorell School calendar, with proceeds from stalls and other activities going to fund the Pioneer Village upkeep.

 Moya started teaching in 1968 and moved to Sorell School in 1975 and retired in 2019.
 Our community is indebted to Moya for the way she has continued to inspire generations of children at Sorell School and through her many history initiatives that have built community connectedness and created an important legacy in Sorell and the south-east.